Instructions on arriving in Finland from Ukraine

 Information on applying for a municipality of residence

-You can apply for a municipality of residence from the Digital and Population Data Services Agency when the following conditions are met:
+You can use the online form to apply for a municipality of residence on the Digital and Population Data Services Agency when all of the following conditions are met:

-Example: You have been granted a residence permit for temporary protection on 5 May 2022, and it has been extended until 4 March 2024.
-You can apply for a municipality of residence at the earliest on 5 May 2023.
+Example: You have applied for a temporary protection residence permit on 5 May 2022.
+You can apply for a municipality of residence on 5 May 2023.

-Apply for a municipality of residence with the online form from 1.3.2023
+Apply for a municipality of residence using the online form

 1. How to get a Finnish personal identity code

-You can register in the Population Information System and get a Finnish personal identity code if you reside in Finland legally and one of the following conditions is met:
+You can get a Finnish personal identity code if you reside in Finland legally and one of the following conditions is met:

-- you have a residence permit granted by the Finnish Immigration Service or
+- You have a residence permit granted by the Finnish Immigration Service.

-- you work in Finland and have a right to work or
+- You work in Finland and have a right to work.

-- you have a family member* with a registered address in Finland, in addition to the original and legalised certificates of your family relations.
+- You have a family member* with a registered address in Finland, in addition to the original and legalised certificates of your family relationships.

 *Family members include a spouse, guardian or dependent child.
 A cohabiting partner is also a family member if you have lived together continuously for at least 2 years before moving to Finland or if you share custody of a child you have had together.